gnosisguild/zodiac-module-reality/docs/setup_guide.md

 For this guide we will assume that the returned template id is `0x0000000000000000000000000000000000000000000000000000000000000dad`.

-You can also create your template from this Reality.eth Template Builder [UI](https://reality.eth.link/app/template-generator/).
+You can also create your template using the [Reality.eth Template Builder UI](https://reality.eth.link/app/template-generator/).
+For more info on using it, [use this guide](https://gnosis.github.io/zodiac/docs/tutorial-module-reality/add-template#template-builder).

 Now that we have a template, a hardhat task can be used to deploy a Reality Module instance.
 The Reality Module will be linked to one DAO and an oracle.